Pete Jowsey Physiotherapy & Acupuncture

 • the Inflammation phase – this typically lasts 24 to 48 hours for a milder injury but can be up a week plus for more extensive injuries.
 This is when the injured body part swells and that throbbing aching pain dominates.

-• the Remodelling phase – goes on for many months as the new tissue becomes more and more well organised and gets biomechanically better and better structured.
+• the Remodelling phase – goes on for many months as the new tissue becomes more and more well organised, performs better biomechanically and becomes better structured.

 Pete Jowsey MSc MMACP MCSP HCPC www.pjphysio.co.uk